 Events in Boston last week illustrate how technology shapes our personal identity.
 And how little we understand the process.
 Boston shows us a foretaste of the new tribalism that relies on ephemeral situations and adrenalin to create a sense of belonging.
 It will change what it means to be an American.

 First, the definitions.
-We’ll start with new tribalism is an individual’s sense of self, belonging and loyalty.
-That sense of self is defined by participating in communal activity responding to an ad hoc event or crisis.
+We’ll start with new tribalism: an individual’s sense of self, belonging and loyalty.
+They’re defined by participating in communal activity responding to an ad hoc event or crisis.
 Here, it’s a new tribe following a terrorist bombing.
-This new ‘tribe’ is interesting because its values can supplement traditional ones, at least temporarily.
+This new tribe’s values can saturate or supplement traditional ones – at least temporarily.

-Doubtlessly you are already asking, ‘So is it really new’?
-In the past, rallies and concerts might be seen as the forerunners to today’s phenomenon.
-Certainly true of the Party rallies in the 1930s, for example.
-And the various ideologies of the now trite ‘happenings’ and ‘sit ins’ in the 1960s, as well as mass spectacles of Woodstock, etc.
+Doubtlessly you are already asking, ‘Is it really new’?
+Rallies, concerts and civic festivals might be seen as the forerunners to today’s phenomenon.
+Certainly, the German regime designed mid 1930s Party rallies for this explicit purpose.
+Religious practice (which the regime studies and copied, per the discussions with Speer) a more structural, embedded variant.
+The now trite ‘happenings’ and ‘sit ins’ in the 1960s, as well as mass spectacles of Woodstock, etc. reflect better the ad hoc nature of contemporary on-line new tribalism.

-True, the online herd mentality has been around for a long time online.
+Online tribalism marked one of the first defining characteristics of the then emerging digital space narrowly from 1970s thru the 1980s, and then in mass fashion after the mid 1990s.
+Moveon.org began as a petition to interrupt the late 1990s impeachment drive.
 Anonymous, OWS and others showed what more purposeful action can trigger more recently in social settings.
-For our purposes, a new tribe is distinct from committed, long term commitment to a protracted real world problem.
-It’s best seen as an adrenaline based flash mob qua ad hoc join in with the added consequence of effecting events themselves.
+For our purposes, a new tribe is distinct from committed, long term engagement to a protracted real world issue.
+It’s best seen as an adrenaline-based flash mob qua ad hoc join in with the added consequence of effecting events themselves.

 An ad hoc new tribe is further distinguished by its broad demographic reach.
-A broad demographic of age, gender, party affiliation cohere around crisis watching.
-Unlike single issue groups, a new tribe is both hampered by its ad hoc qualities and given great impact by its reach.
-Ad hoc interactivity transcends passive concerts or stadium rallies.
+Although narrower than the mono culture broadcast medium, new tribes feature a wide base of age, gender, party affiliation cohering around an event – usual (but not always) a crisis.
+Unlike pre-existing, committed single issue groups, a new tribe is both hampered by its ad hoc qualities and given great impact by its reach.
+A defining characteristic?
+The ad hoc quality is masked by a seeming interactivity – an immersion that transcends passive concerts or stadium rallies (even VR enhanced as of this date).

 Our new tribalism builds upon all the isms of our past.
 Everyone brings with them our concentric relationship overlays.
 The strongest origins of identity are from our basic human experience: from family, region to nationality/State.
 Secondly, abstract allegiances kick in – ideological and religious templates such as secular belief systems, liberal capitalism, fascism, Leninism/Maoism and various offshoots in current American political discourse.